 - You don’t have the money to repay your debtors.

-One thing to remember is that bankruptcy will stay on your credit report for up to 10 years.
+One important thing to remember is that bankruptcy will stay on your credit report for up to 10 years.
 Debts will only stay on your report for up to seven years.
-Many people, though, who have filed for bankruptcy actually see a jump in their score after the bankruptcy is discharged.
-You should ask yourself: Should I file for bankruptcy?
-Then, consider how it will make your life easier.
+Many people who have filed for bankruptcy actually see a jump in their score after the bankruptcy is discharged.
+If you need to ask yourself: Should I file for bankruptcy? consider how it might make your life easier.

 One thing to note is that credit collectors must stop calling you and harassing you as soon as you make the first move in the bankruptcy process – for many people, that’s more than enough to make the decision.